Charm rescattering in $B^0\to K^0\bar{\ell}\ell$: an improved analysis: Introduction

 While the discrepancies between SM predictions and data are clear, the source of the disagreement is challenging to pinpoint.
 In particular, long-distance contamination arising from the rescattering of intermediate $c\bar c$ states can potentially produce identical effects as those from shifts in $C_9$~\cite{Jager:2014rwa,Ciuchini:2022wbq,Ciuchini:2020gvn,Ciuchini:2019usw}.
-These non-local effects have been estimated by extrapolating results of perturbative calculations performed in the unphysical negative-$q^2$ region using a parameterization which satisfies unitarity bounds, and have been found to be small~\cite{Gubernari:2020eft,Gubernari:2022hxn}.
+These non-local effects were most recently estimated in Refs.~\cite{Gubernari:2020eft,Gubernari:2022hxn}, following the approach in Ref.~\cite{Khodjamirian:2012rm}.
+The method relies on an operator-product expansion combined with a hadronic dispersion relation evaluated in the unphysical negative-$q^2$ region.
+The adopted parameterization satisfies unitarity bounds, and the resulting contribution was found to be small.
 However, the parameterizations used in Refs.~\cite{Gubernari:2020eft,Gubernari:2022hxn} do not account for anomalous branch cuts which extend into the complex-$q^2$ plane, which arise from triangle-loop graphs corresponding to the rescattering of intermediate states containing charmed mesons.
 Several investigations into formally quantifying the magnitude of these effects have been made, e.g. through novel parameterizations for the extrapolation of unphysical results~\cite{Gopal:2024mgb} or use of dispersive methods~\cite{Mutke:2024tww}.
-In Ref.~\cite{Mutke:2024tww}, it was found that pion rescattering could potentially give large contributions, particularly in $B\to (\pi,\rho)\gamma^*$ decays, but this cannot be trivially extended to the charm case due to the qualitatively different analytical structure.
+In Ref.~\cite{Mutke:2024tww}, it was found that the anomalous cuts in pion rescattering in $B\to (\pi,\rho)\gamma^*$ decays could give contributions that are $O(10\%)$ of the non-anomalous non-local form factors, but this cannot be trivially extended to the charm case due to the qualitatively different analytical structure.
 In fact, in the charm-loop case, the anomalous branch point always lies in the lower complex half-plane (except for the case of an external pion).
 Since anomalous effects were found to be the smallest in the light-quark loop under similar conditions, the naive expectation is that their impact is small.
 Still, an explicit calculation is necessary to confirm this.

 In Ref.~\cite{Isidori:2024lng}, we took a different approach by performing a direct, albeit model-dependent, estimation of charm rescattering effects in $B^0\to K^0\llpair$, finding that they were not likely to contribute more than a $10\%$ effect.
 This study, however, assumed a high degree of symmetry and neglected several effects which are not necessarily trivially small.
 The goal of this letter is to extend the work of Ref.~\cite{Isidori:2024lng} to include contributions which can arise from dipole couplings of the photon to intermediate charmed mesons.
 We further clarify some general conclusions about the sign- and $q^2$- dependence of the effect, following from the structure of the electromagnetic form factors.